 Financing, Incentives & Tax Incentives

-Typically solar installations are paid are made more affordable through Federal and State tax incentives and rebates.
-Unfortunately, other than allowing for net metering, Virginia does not offer much in the way of solar incentives.
-Important note: the 30% Federal Tax Credit for residential solar is still in full effect through 2019, and will be phased out starting in 2020.
+Typically solar installations are made more affordable through Federal and State tax incentives and rebates.
+Unfortunately, other than allowing for net metering, Virginia does not offer other solar incentives.
+The Federal Investment tax credit, known as the ITC, is currently at 26% through the end 2022, will drop to 22% in 2023 before disappearing altogether for residential properties in 2024.

 - A Homeowner’s Guide to Solar Financing: Learn about different financing options from CESA, the Clean Energy States Alliance.

 - Rooftop Solar Financing 101: An informative short video from the GW Solar Institute explaining different solar financing options.